aravindhk/QESummerSchool/Day-5/exercise-6/README.md

 Here's a number of rules that you should generally follow:

-1. use **one** MPI process per GPU device.
+1. use **one** MPI process per GPU device;
-2. always activate OpenMP parallelism.
+2. always activate OpenMP parallelism;
-3. never use task-groups, never use the parallel eigensolver.
+3. never use task-groups, never use the parallel eigensolver;
-4. pool parallelism is generally useful, but be careful since it duplicates memory and GPUs have little.
+4. pool parallelism is generally useful, but be careful: it leads to memory duplication and GPUs generally have less internal memory than ordinary HPC nodes.